KQM-git/TCL/characters/unreleased/rosaria.md

 {% tabs %}
 {% tab title="C1" %}
+### Unholy Revelation

+When Rosaria deals a CRIT Hit, her ATK Speed increase by 10% and her Normal Attack DMG increases by 10% for 4s
 {% endtab %}

 {% tab title="C2" %}
+### Land Without Promise

+The duration of the Ice Lance created by Rites of Termination is increased by 4s.
 {% endtab %}

 {% tab title="C3" %}
+### The Wages of Sin

+Increases the level of Ravaging Confession by 3.
 {% endtab %}

 {% tab title="C4" %}
+### Painful Grace

+Ravaging Confession's CRIT Hits regenerate 5 Energy for Rosaria.
+Can only be triggered once each time Ravaging Confession is cast.
 {% endtab %}

 {% tab title="C5" %}
+### Last Rites

+Increases the level of Rites of Termination by 3.
 {% endtab %}

 {% tab title="C6" %}
+### Divine Retribution

+Rites of Termination's attack decreases opponent's Physical RES by 20% for 10s.
 {% endtab %}
 {% endtabs %}